learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

 ## Introduction

-In the previous lab we saw that if we have the standard deviation for the population, we can use use z-score to calculate our confidence interval using the mean of sample means.
+In the previous lab, we saw that if we have the standard deviation for the population, we can use use $z$-score to calculate our confidence interval using the mean of sample means.

-If, on the other hand, standard deviation of the population is not known (which is usually the case), you have to use the standard deviation of your sample as a stand in when creating confidence intervals.
-Since the sample standard deviation is often different then that of the population, further potential errors are introduced to our confidence intervals.
-To account for this error, we use what's known as a t-critical value instead of the z-critical value.
+If, on the other hand, the standard deviation of the population is not known (which is usually the case), you have to use the standard deviation of your sample as a stand-in when creating confidence intervals.
+Since the sample standard deviation is often different than that of the population, further potential errors are introduced to our confidence intervals.
+To account for this error, we use what's known as a t-critical value instead of the $z$-critical value.

 The t-critical value is drawn from what's known as a t-distribution
 > A t-distribution  closely resembles the normal distribution but gets wider and wider as the sample size falls.

 <img src="images/new_t-distr-img.png" width="500">

-The t-distribution is available in scipy.stats with the nickname "t" so we can get t-critical values with `stats.t.ppf()`.
+The t-distribution is available in `scipy.stats` with the nickname "t" so we can get t-critical values with `stats.t.ppf()`.

 ## Objectives
 You will be able to: